 Camplese is married and the father of two children who do an amazing job of keeping him both busy and very engaged in technology and the overall state of our educational system.
 He received a Masters of Science in Instructional Technology from Bloomsburg University and is a 1994 graduate of West Virginia University with a Bachelor of Science in Psychology.

-It warrants saying that the things posted here are the opinion of the author and not that of The University of Chicago.
+It warrants saying that the things posted here are the opinion of the author and not that of Northeastern University.